Nawada railway station

-Nawada Railway Station or Nawadah is the main railway station of Nawada in Nawada District, Bihar.
-Its code is NWD.
+Nawada Railway Station or Nawadah (station code: NWD), is the main railway station of Nawada in Nawada District, Bihar.
 It serves Nawada city.
 The station has two platforms.
 The platform is well sheltered.
 Although it is a category C station, it lacks many facilities like most good C class stations.
 The station lies on Gaya–Kiul line of East Central Railway.
 Its new building is currently under construction at just 500m away from old building in Kiul direction.

 Major trains

 The following trains run from Nawada railway station: